Current Results, Achievement Levels, & Scoring Metrics

 NAEP Achievement Levels and Scoring Metrics

-- NAEP provides results on subject-matter achievement, instructional experiences, and school environment and how the results have changed over time using scale scores and achievement levels (Basic, Proficient, and Advanced).
+NAEP provides results on subject-matter achievement, instructional experiences, and school environment.
+Additionally, reports are released examining how NAEP results have changed over time using scale scores and achievement levels (Basic, Proficient, and Advanced).

 - Setting Achievement Levels